 Adoption of this bill would guarantee a fair result to those compensation claimants whose injuries are severe enough to qualify them for Social Security Disability.
 It would also serve to drastically reduce the amount of unnecessary litigation before the Workers’ Compensation Board to address issues including labor market attachment and loss of wage earning capacity.

-Want Answers from a Real Lawyer?
+Want Answers from a Real Lawyer in New York?

 At our office, our top priority is returning phone calls and answering questions.
 If you have asked for legal advice, I will personally speak with you and take the time to necessary to answer your questions.
 If you need an office consultation, we are happy to schedule you, at no cost.